appsembler/gestore/README.md

 - `path`.
 The main argument of the `importobjects`.
 It should point to an export file on your local system.
 - `--debug` performs a dry run.
 Will not commit or save any changes to the DB.
 - `--override` DANGEROUS.
 In case of a conflict, this will override objects in the DB with the ones being imported.
+- `--bucket` If provided, we will import the objects from the given path in a GCP bucket.
+This needs settings configurations.

 #### Main issues here
 Let's say I have two objects with the same ID.
 Both of these objects might have the same schema or might be completely different.
 How can we perform a safe import without sacrificing the current data and without duplicating all objects?